danielfett/draft-dpop/main.md

 !---
 Figure: HTTP 400 Response to a Token Request without a Nonce

-Other HTTP headers and JSON fields MAY also be included in the error response, but there MUST NOT be more than one `DPoP-Nonce` header.

-Upon receiving the nonce, the client is expected to retry its token request using a DPoP proof including the supplied nonce value in the `nonce` claim of the DPoP proof.
 An example unencoded JWT Payload of such a DPoP proof including a nonce is:
 !---
 ```